Emulating redshift mixing due to blending in weak gravitational lensing

 We randomise the shear directions of each secondary galaxy as a deliberate design to isolate their individual contributions when multiple secondary galaxies are nearby a primary.
 For each identified pair, we compute two components of $\delta \textbf{e}$: the component along/perpendicular to the shear direction, $\delta e_{\rm +}$, and the component at $\pm 45^{\circ}$, $\delta e_{\times}$.
 For a single sample, $\delta e_{\times}$ is not necessarily zero when the secondary galaxy is positioned off the shear direction relative to the primary galaxy.
-However, since foreground and background galaxies are generally uncorrelated, secondary galaxies are isotropically distributed around the primary.
-The same assumption applies to their orientation angles.
+We can assume the secondary galaxies are isotropically distributed around the primary.
+The same applies to their orientation angles.
 Consequently, when averaging over many samples, we obtain $\langle \delta e_+ \rangle = R_{\rm blend} \times g_{\rm s}$ and $\langle \delta e_{\times} \rangle = 0$.
 By taking the $\delta e_{+}$ for each galaxy pair, we isolate the contribution from the specific secondary galaxy in that pair, while ensuring that the expected contribution from all other secondary galaxies within the aperture averages to zero in the direction of interest.
 Nevertheless, the presence of these additional secondary galaxies introduces extra noise in the measurements.
 Ultimately, these steps result in the creation of a final measurement catalogue.
 This catalogue contains the input properties of each galaxy pair, as well as the differences in measured shapes, $\delta e_{\rm +}$ and $\delta e_{\times}$.